History of Nashville, Tennessee in Timeline

 May 2013: Music City Center Opens

-On August 27, 2013, Nashville Mayor Karl Dean announced plans for the construction of two new riverfront parks on the east and west banks of the Cumberland River in downtown Nashville.
-The west bank park is projected to be completed by 2015 and will include an outdoor amphitheater for 6,500 spectators.
+On August 27, 2013, Nashville mayor Karl Dean announced plans for two new riverfront parks on the east and west banks of the Cumberland River downtown.
+Construction on the east bank park commenced in the fall of 2013, with the west bank park slated for completion in 2015.
+The project includes an outdoor amphitheater on the west bank and a river landing on the east bank.

 In 2013, Nashville ranked No. 5 on Forbes' list of the Best Places for Business and Careers.

-In 2013, Nashville was described as "Nowville" and "It City" by GQ, Forbes, and The New York Times.
+In 2013, Nashville was described as "Nowville" and "It City" by GQ, Forbes, and The New York Times, highlighting its growing popularity and economic development.

 In 2013, a Little League Baseball team from Nashville qualified for the Little League World Series.